One place to access all of the information you need about:

 You should submit them via the secure PDF link here - https://pdf.ac/aMpsxI

-You can upload them to the HarQuin App in the DOCUMENT area under the YEAR END tab.
+You can upload them to the HarQuin App in the DOCUMENT area under the 1099 tab.

 How do I opt-in to have HarQuin do my 1099s?